YG974/42_School_Common_Core_Projects/webserv/README.md

 ![Alt text](../images/rank110.png)

 ## Usage
-Run the Makefile with the `make all` command to compile all the files Then run the executable `./webserv`
+Run the Makefile with the `make all` command to compile all the files <br>
+Then run the executable `./webserv`

 ## Dependencies :